crossplane/crossplane/design/one-pager-stacks-security-isolation.md

  * `rbac.crossplane.io/aggregate-to-{install-scope}-{role}: "true"`
  * `namespace.crossplane.io/{namespace-name}: "true"` // Only included on namespaced stacks install

-The format for the namespace label `namespace.crossplane.io/{namespace-name}: true`, which may seem unintuitive is required to support ClusterRole aggregation.
+The format for the namespace label `namespace.crossplane.io/{namespace-name}: "true"`, which may seem unintuitive is required to support ClusterRole aggregation.
 Since we will have some ClusterRoles which aggregate to more than multiple namespaces and label keys must be unique, we need to encode the key/value in the key.